roboticsdchs/DCHS_Robotics/lib/LIBRARY.md

 # Robotics Club Library

 The Robotics Club Library is designed to make the interface between the raspberry pi and the arduino as simple as possible.
-Through making easy to use commands to control both the sensors and movement of the car.
+Through making easy to use commands to control both the sensors and movement of the car written in python.

 ## Installation